 On Election Day 2012, voters are charged with a very important task.

-Not only will they be casting their vote for local, state and national races for government office, but also in favor or opposition of a constitutional amendment regarding the need for photo identification for future elections.
+Not only will they be casting their vote for local, state and national races for government office, but also in favor or opposition of a constitutional amendment regarding marriage in the state of Minnesota.

 Other releated articles:

-- Minnesota Marriage Amendment: Why I'm Voting 'No'
+- Minnesota Marriage Amendment: This Is Why I'm Voting 'No'

-- Minnesota Marriage Amendment: Why I'm Voting 'Yes'
+- Minnesota Voter ID Amendment: This Is Why I'm Voting 'No'

-- Minnesota Voter ID Amendment: Why I'm Voting 'Yes'
+- Minnesota Voter ID Amendment: This Is Why I'm Voting 'Yes'